 The school’s resources allow small group teaching, a considerable degree of individual differentiation and the maintenance of a high quality teaching environment.
 The Horticulture program exemplifies the school’s commitment to professional standards of vocational education.
-The school and Acorn, its parent company, have developed links with leading national companies and designers.
+The school and Acorn Education and Care, its parent company, have developed links with leading national companies and designers.
 The high staffing ratios in areas such as The Nurture Suite also show our willingness to invest in the development of talent and the pursuit of excellence.

 How is the decision made about what type and how much support my child will receive?